Table of Contents

 Steps to Acquire a U.S. Student Visa

 To study in the United States, international students must follow specific procedures to secure a student visa.
-This guide outlines the essential steps to apply for an F-1 or J-1 visa, from receiving your acceptance letter to attending your visa interview.

 Step 1: Apply and Get Accepted to a U.S. University